-At first glance to some observers, these two styles of living accommodation are similar and probably quite interchangeable.
+At first glance to some observers, these two styles of living accommodation, (co-living and students) are similar and probably quite interchangeable.
 To others, it may seem hard to imagine how one could blend with the other.

 Simply put, would young professionals and essential workers wish to share living space with students, and vice versa?
 Are the two groups that different?
 Can Student Housing really be as “multi-purpose” as it seems?